 The lower the number, the safer the United States deems that the country is to visit.
 And it’s worth noting that the US isn’t regarded as low risk by most countries either, so bear in mind that there can be a reciprocal warning system.

 This system can be used for tit-for-tat insults between countries, so it wouldn’t be “wrong” to say that advisories can have a political element to them.

 The key with these advisories is to note them, read them and then just behave like a logical tourist, if you decide to travel.
 The U.S. State Department Travel Advisories go like this…

 - Level 3: Reconsider Travel.

 - Level 4: Do Not Travel.

-If you wear flashy jewelry for a night out in the worst part of town, you guessed it – you’ll probably get robbed too.
+If you wear flashy jewelry for a night out in the worst part of town and start a fight, you guessed it again – you’ll probably get robbed.
 Think as logically while traveling as you do while taking care at home and you’ll be fine.

-By reading the Level 3 U.S. Travel Advisory you’re able to read between the lines and make your very own personal risk assessment.
-These warnings may also apply to countries where the U.S. government has limited resources to help if you get in a pinch, which is an important consideration.
+By reading the Level 3 U.S. Travel Advisory you’re able to read between the lines and make your own personal risk assessment.
+These warnings may also apply to countries where the U.S. government has limited diplomatic resources to help if you get in a pinch, which is an important consideration.

 In many cases, that doesn’t mean that you cannot go, but doing so puts you in grave danger and will likely secure you the beloved “SSSS” extra security status on many boarding passes to come.